abrissard/sappelli_email_classification/README.md

-# Project Title
+# Email classification using LLMs on Sappelli dataset

-This project is a collection of Jupyter notebooks and datasets used for training and evaluating machine learning models.
+This project is aimed at evaluating the capabilities of LLMs on email classification using a dataset from [Assessing e-mail intent and tasks in e-mail messages, *Sappelli et al.* (2016)](https://www.sciencedirect.com/science/article/pii/S0020025516301438#sec0003).

 ## Project Structure